begateway/wordpress-payment-plugin/Readme.md

   * **options** - Payment options to show visitors.
 Usage sample: "Product 1:10.00|Product 2:15.00"
   * **currency** - This is the currency for your visitors to make payments

+##### Shortcode usage example

+The shortcode will show a drop-down list with two products to pay: Product 1 with the 10.00 EUR price and Product 2 with the 20.00 EUR price.

+    [begateway_payment options="Product 1:10.00|Product 2:20.00" currency="EUR"]

 ### Notes

 Tested and developed with: